top of page

 The Story

 When Zo is tricked into paying rent for an apartment in an abandoned building, she meets Mo, a musician who’s squatting the building across the street in a crusade to save the derelict housing stock of the East Village in 1980s New York City.
-Each one works to preserve their own building, but when a teenage girl is ensnared in a sinister cult that’s trying to take over the block, they realize they'll have to work together to save her.
+Each one works to preserve their own building, but when a teenage girl is ensnared in a sinister cult that’s trying to take over the block, they'll have to work together to save her.

 539-41 E13, May 30 1995.jpg